DQLin/LGHDemo/README.md

 Spatiotemporal Variance-Guided Filtering (SVGF) [Schied et al., 2017] and a naive bilateral filter [Heitz et al., 2018].

 Filtering
-    : Options for shadow filtering
+    : Options for shadow filtering.

 * Interleave
-    : Parameters for generating the discontinuity buffer used for geometry-aware Gaussian blur in filtering interleaved sampling patterns
+    : Parameters for generating the discontinuity buffer used for geometry-aware Gaussian blur in filtering interleaved sampling patterns.
   * NDiff
     : Normal difference threshold.
-A lower threshold causes less tolerance in normal difference for determining geometry discontinuity
+A lower threshold causes less tolerance in normal difference for determining geometry discontinuity.
   * ZDiff
     : Depth difference threshold.
-A lower threshold causes less tolerance in depth difference for determining geometry discontinuity
+A lower threshold causes less tolerance in depth difference for determining geometry discontinuity.

 * SVGF
-    : Parameters for the SVGF filtering
+    : Parameters for the SVGF filtering.
   * CPhi
-    : Lower value causes the bilateral filter more sensitive to color difference
+    : Lower value causes the bilateral filter more sensitive to color difference.
   * NPhi
-    : Lower value causes the bilateral filter more sensitive to normal difference
+    : Lower value causes the bilateral filter more sensitive to normal difference.
   * PPhi
-    : Lower value causes the bilateral filter more sensitive to positional difference
+    : Lower value causes the bilateral filter more sensitive to positional difference.

 * Wavelet
-    : Parameters for the Wavelet À-trous filtering
+    : Parameters for the Wavelet À-trous filtering.
   * CPhi
-    : Lower value causes the bilateral filter more sensitive to color difference
+    : Lower value causes the bilateral filter more sensitive to color difference.
   * NPhi
-    : Lower value causes the bilateral filter more sensitive to normal difference
+    : Lower value causes the bilateral filter more sensitive to normal difference.
   * PPhi
-    : Lower value causes the bilateral filter more sensitive to positional difference
+    : Lower value causes the bilateral filter more sensitive to positional difference.
   * Strength
     : Chooses from 3 different levels of filter strength.
-0 - use the unfiltered input as the guidance image for detecting color difference, 1 - an interpolation between between 0 and 2 2 - always use the filtered output as the guidance image for the next iteration
+0 - use the unfiltered input as the guidance image for detecting color difference, 1 - an interpolation between between 0 and 2, 2 - always use the filtered output as the guidance image for the next iteration.

 LGH
-   : Sets parameters for lighting grid hierarchy construction, lighting computation and shadow sampling
+   : Sets parameters for lighting grid hierarchy construction, lighting computation and shadow sampling.

 * Alpha
    : The blending parameter for blending different LGH levels.
-Larger value improves the accuracy of the result
+Larger value improves the accuracy of the result.

 * Build Source
    : Choose between "From S1" (Gather from S1) and "From VPLs" (Scatter VPLs).
 See section 3.1 in the paper.